aarron-lee/decky-loader/README.md

 This is a fork of Decky Loader intended to be used solely with [SimpleDeckyTDP-Desktop](https://github.com/aarron-lee/SimpleDeckyTDP-Desktop) and [PowerControl-Electron](https://github.com/aarron-lee/PowerControl-Electron)

+Unofficial decky loader can be used alongside regular Decky loader, they do not interfere with each other.

-This fork uses an older version of decky loader without websocket-related changes.
+This uses an older version of decky loader without websocket-related changes.
 Upstream Decky's new websocket functionality completely breaks the desktop apps.

-Unofficial decky loader can be used alongside regular Decky loader, they do not interfere with each other.
+This fork also does not inject any js into the Steam BPM frontend, it is purely the python backend without any GUI/UI components.

-All files for unofficialy decky loader can be found in `$HOME/.unofficial_homebrew`, and the systemd service is called `unofficial_plugin_loader.service`
+All files for unofficialy decky loader can be found in `$HOME/.unofficial_homebrew`, and the systemd service is called `unofficial_plugin_loader.service`.
+This uses port 1338 for the backend

 ## Installation